samuelebortolotti/samuelebortolotti.github.io/en/resume.md

 Born in 1999, 29 June, I have earned my Bachelor's and Master's degree at University of Trento in Computer Science in 2021 and 2023, respectively.

-I am currently pursuing my Ph.D. studies in Computer Science within the TANGO Horizon EUROPE RIA project at the University of Trento.
+I am currently pursuing my Ph.D. studies in Computer Science at the University of Trento.

 ## Education